 Penance can do two things for us.
 First, as we have said, its discipline will help us to develop those virtues that are so necessary to our inner serenity.
 Secondly, it can serve as reparation for our sins.
 Whenever we hurt someone we love we will try to atone for it.
-Flowers and candy are popular ways of doing this, as is preparing a favorite meal for an offended husband, and there are, of course, many others.
+Flowers and candy are popular ways of doing this, as is preparing a favourite meal for an offended husband, and there are, of course, many others.
 But behind them all is a deep human need to go beyond saying, "I'm sorry."
 If we will do this sort of thing for other human beings we will most certainly do it for God.
-When we do them for him, we call against another; as the Lord has forgiven you, so must you also do.
-And over all these put on love, which binds the rest together and makes them perfect.
-(Col. 3:12-14)
+When we do them for him, we call them penances, the concrete expressions of our sorrow for having offended him.
+Thus, they are a form of prayer.